jedahan/jedahan.github.com/resume/index.md

 * [NYC Resistor][] member, teacher, where I built out [Baculus][], working on CNC milling/machining and repair.

-* [Recurse Center][] participant, where I created a custom NES/famicom controller that could playback emulator speedruns on real hardware, build the basics of a blockchain client in rust, and learned a bit about networking layers.
+* [Recurse Center][] participant, where I created a custom NES/famicom controller (in C and arduino) that could playback emulator speedruns on real hardware, build the basics of a blockchain client in rust, and learned a bit about networking layers with an online MOOC.
- [ADD THIS AS A BULLET POINT HERE]### Researcher at [Recurse Center][] | Spring [DATES in Months] 2018

-* Created [a programmable room][] at Recurse Center.
-* Developed computer vision and shared database tools for building interactivity in a physical space.
+* [Recurse Center][] researcher, where I created [a programmable room][], creating tools for building interactivity in a physical space.
+Created C/C++/openFrameworks computer vision tools, and a node.js db/event queue to allow others to contribute new sensors and visualizers.

 * [School for Poetic Computation][] student and teacher
   * programmed and painted a [piet][] program whose source is just a bitmap